HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ### Installing or uninstalling DXClient from NpmJS registry

-This option is recommended for **local developers and admins**.
-The option to install or uninstall from the NpmJS registry is only available starting CF221.
+Starting from CF221, you can install or uninstall DXClient from the NpmJS registry.
+This option is recommended for local developers and admins.

 - To install the latest version of DXClient, use the `npm install @hcl-software/dxclient` command.